Crypto Portfolio PnL Calculation: Proceeds, Basis, Fees, and the Realized Line (2026)

 Fees are not optional

-- Acquisition fees → generally increase cost basis.
+- Acquisition fees generally increase the cost basis.

-- Network gas → captured per a consistent, documented policy.
+- Network gas is captured under a consistent, documented policy.

 Ignoring fees overstates the gain.
-Fees attach to the specific transaction, never netted invisibly — the same discipline as reconciliation.
-Exact deductibility of specific fees can be jurisdiction-specific; document the policy and confirm edge cases.
+They attach to the specific transaction and are never netted away invisibly, the same discipline as reconciliation.
+The exact deductibility of particular fees can be jurisdiction-specific, so document the policy and confirm the edge cases.

 Why the exchange number is wrong for tax